 - Your total earned income credit amount will appear on the Earned Income Credit - Summary screen

 The Tax Relief and Job Creation Act extends a temporary increase in the earned income tax credit (EITC) for taxpayers with three or more qualifying children.
-The maximum EITC for this category is now $5,891.
+The maximum EITC for this category is now $6,143.
 The Act also extends an increase in the beginning point of the phaseout range for the credit for all married couples filing a joint return, regardless of the number of children.
-These changes apply to tax returns in 2011 and 2012.
+These changes apply to tax returns through tax year 2017.

 The earned income tax credit is a refundable credit intended to help people who work but earn modest incomes.
 To qualify, earned income and adjusted gross income must each be less than: